seeruk/valley/README.md

 ## TODO

-* Add some benchmarks to the README?
-* The ability to attach multiple constraints methods to a type, that generate different validate functions (the `Valid` constraint would need an option to override which method is called).
 * You might want to validate map keys too, so maybe a `Keys` method on `Field`?
-* Allow overriding field names by using struct tags?
+* Allow overriding field names in path using struct tags?
-* The ability to define constraints in a separate file (in the same package).
 * Proper import resolution, using `go list`?
 We can get the package name to guarantee we import something with the correct package name.
+* Add some benchmarks to the README?
+* The ability to define constraints in a separate file (in the same package).
+* The ability to attach multiple constraints methods to a type, that generate different validate functions (the `Valid` constraint would need an option to override which method is called).

 ## License